okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-pwd-email/main/aspnet/updateconfigurations.md

-Before you build a sign-in flow with password and email factors, you need to configure the Okta org to accept both factors in your app.
+Before you build a sign-in flow with password and email factors, you must configure the Okta org to accept both factors in your app.
 To learn how to do this, see the [Okta email integration guide](/docs/guides/authenticators-okta-email/aspnet/main/#update-configurations).